 I really like the The Food Truck Cookbook by Michael Van de Elzen, based on his television series, The Food Truck.
+I love this man.

 The Food Truck Cookbook offers a brief overview of fast food in New Zealand and to balance things out also has some excellent nutritional advice from the Heart Foundation and a guide to healthier ingredients, and a section on making the basic/essentials.

 The book is simply presented and easy to follow.
 Some of these healthier fast foods have quite involved recipes, but judging by the photos – which are beautiful – making these meals would be worth the extra effort.
 I am very tempted by the recipe for vegetarian burgers, but would not make these mid-week because it is a very involved recipe.
 But many of the other recipes are family friendly mid-week fixes.